billybillymc/stubs/README.md

 ## Make it yours

-**1. Scan your stubs.** One image per ticket, in `images/`, named however you like — `t001.jpg`, `t002.jpg` is the convention the sample uses.
-A phone photo on a flat surface is fine.
-Keep the whole ticket in frame; the page cuts the 3D stub to the scan's aspect ratio.
+**1. Scan your stubs.** One image per ticket, in `images/`, named however you like. (`t001.jpg`, `t002.jpg` is the convention the sample uses.)

+I used Google Drive's camera scanner for this part.

 **2. Build the thumbnails.**